 Tracy is the first in Asia to become a qualified IPSF Head Judge in 2017.
 She is part of the IPSF Technical Committee and contributes to the development of its Code of Points & Rules and Regulations.
 Tracy is a certified pole and aerial hoop & hammock instructor.

 She hopes to grow the recognition of pole as a sport, as well as provide opportunities for Asian talents on the international stage.
 She has judged in various national and international Pole Championships around the world.

 Technical Committee - Maya Mircheva

-Maya was born in Bulgaria but is currently based in Germany where she developed interest in pole sports.
-Since 2015 she has been running her own studio and prepares athletes for IPSF competitions.
-That's when she found out about the federation and developed interest in contributing its activities.
+Maya was born in Bulgaria, but is currently based in Germany where she developed interest in pole sports.
+Since 2015, she has been running her own studio and prepares athletes for IPSF competitions.
+That is when she found out about the federation and developed interest in contributing its activities.
 Maya has been a member of the technical committee since February 2017 and is also a certified IPSF judge.

 Beside pole sports, Maya graduated at the National Sports Academy in Sofia, Bulgaria, where she obtained her Bachelor degree in sports sciences.
 She specialized in gymnastics, and more specifically trampoline and is a nationally certified trampoline judge for the last two Olympic cycles.

 Honorary Member - Kate Whitley

 Kate has been involved in the pole industry since 2008 and joined the IPSF as the Ethics Chair in 2010.
 Becoming the Vice-President in 2011 has meant she was an integral part of IPSF from the first World Championships to where the federation is today in 2017.

 She firmly believes in the goal of Pole being a sport represented in the Olympic Games and has worked tirelessly in all areas of federation development to achieve that goal.
 Kate has now retired from her position as Vice-President but will continue to support the IPSF on administrative matters.